 Hardinge, Elmira, NY, USA, L18 quick change toolblock.
 This is Hardinge' best toolblock.
 It will work on new or old compounds, although the T-nut may need to be cut down to fit some older compounds.
 The many different tollholders made to fit the tollholder block are all height adjustable.
 The toolholders accept boring bars, cutoff blades, 3/8" carbide bits or HSS bits, 3/8" shaft Thinbits, knurling bits, etc. The toolholders may be installed in either of 2 positions and the toolblock may be installed in any number of positions.
 In the last image of the toolblock mounted on the compound for the purpose of turning a 7.5" diameter circular plate made of plastic, the toolholder is mounted 180 degrees to its usual position in order to position the circular grooving tool (being used to turn the OD) farther away from the spindle than the cross slide would otherwise allow.
 The toolblock is easy to align with a trisquare, but you may install it at any angle on the compound.
 Only the toolblock is being offered.
 I have toolblocks mounted on multiple compounds, but I recently sold a compound so I have an extra toolblock available.
 It seems like I never have enough of the toolholders because I leave toolbits mounted in the toolholders ready for use. $200.

 Hardinge bench center, with 24 position dividing head with 5c collet drawbar, with screwfeed adjustable tailstock, 5 T-nuts. $500.
 I have 2 of the dividing heads.
 The cleaner one is illustrated on the bench.
 In the 2nd photo you see the bottom of the cleaner one on the left.
 Those round keys are ones I made for use on my Clausing milling machine.
 They are not included.
 The original keys looked like those on the bench tailstock on the right.
 The dividing head in the center is not as clean as the one included with the lathe; it was used on a grinder and the grinder marks are visible.
-It works fine and if you choose to buy the bench with it instead of the cleaner one, the price of the bench is $400.
+It works fine and if you choose to buy the bench with it instead of the cleaner one, the price of the outfit is $400.

 5C UNUSUAL ADAPTER.
 Fits into Hardinge 5c head stock like a collet and is drawn tight with the collet drawbar.
 Useful for adapting any number of items to a 5c head stock.
 Inside diameter is 1.25" with an inside depth of 2" with a set screw.
 Made of steel with a high tech finish.
 Very high quality.
 NEW. $125.